Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/introduction.md

 ### Extention to N queens

-This puzzle can be extended to N queens on a N x N chessboard and a higher value of N
+This puzzle can be extended to N queens on a N x N chessboard and a higher value of N increase needed operations to find all solutions.

+All implemented algorithm in this series of posts can count solutions on a chessboard of size N.

 ### Solutions of the puzzle